Skip to main content

 agent:<prompt>Send a prompt back to the agent

 Button styles: success, danger, primary, secondary.
 Availability: Main session, interactive forks, and background forks.
-In background forks, the embed is blocked if allow_ping is false, the user is mid-conversation (unless critical is true), or the ping budget is exhausted.
+In background forks, the embed is blocked if allow-ping is false, the user is mid-conversation (unless critical is true), or the ping budget is exhausted.
 A source tag (bg or fork) is added to the embed footer when not in the main session.

 ping_user